Alluysl/alluysl-origins/README.md

 #### Burrow

 Using your primary active, you can switch back and forth between your usual state and one where you're smaller, mine faster, and move quicker when you're between two blocks.
-However in that state you're blinded.
-A little overlay pops up when you're burrowed to make it more immersive.
+However in that state you're blinded!
+A little overlay also pops up when you're burrowed to make it more immersive.

 #### Sensitive Eyes